 Carbohydrates in the Diet

 The major function of carbohydrates is to provide energy.
 The body uses glucose to provide most of the energy for the human brain.
 About half of the energy used by muscles and other body tissues is provided from glucose and glycogen, a storage form of carbohydrate.
 People do not eat glucose and glycogen, they eat foods rich in carbohydrates.
 The body converts carbohydrates mostly into glucose for immediate energy and into glycogen or fat as stored energy.
 Because many foods are high in carbohydrates, many people mistakenly think they are “fattening.”
-Actually, choosing a high-carbohydrate, high-fiber, and low-fat diet can help with weight management.
-Grain foods, vegetables, fruits, and legumes provide lots of carbohydrates and fiber with little fat.
+Actually, choosing a high-carbohydrate, high-fiber and low-fat diet can help with weight management.
+Grain foods, vegetables, fruits and beans, peas and lentils provide lots of carbohydrates and fiber with little fat.

 What are Carbohydrates?